 This argument, however, does not apply to the counterfactuals presented in Section 5.3.
-Take Section 5.3.1 as an example.
+Take section "The effect of political border changes" as an example.
 In that section, I compare the U.S. economy with the observed changes in political borders to a counterfactual economy in which political borders did not change.
 Both in the baseline and in the counterfactual, I assume that the actual set of railroads were built.
 But is this a realistic assumption in the counterfactual?
 One could think that railroad placement, if it is endogenous, must have been affected by the location of U.S. borders.
 Hence, the counterfactual with no political border changes should feature an endogenous counterfactual set of railroads, not the actual ones.